Brexit costing £1,000 per household, says Bank of England official

 He told the Daily Mail: “That’s why so many of those responsible for Theresa May’s failed backstop deal were there, while I and those who actually delivered the Brexit agreements were not.”

-Nigel Farage used the summit as evidence that a “full sell-out of Brexit is under way”, while former Tory minister Sir John Redwood added: “Instead of talking of sell-out at private conferences the UK establishment needs to complete Brexit and use its freedoms.”
+Nigel Farage used the summit as evidence that a “full sell out of Brexit is under way”, while former Tory minister Sir John Redwood added: “Instead of talking of sell out at private conferences the UK establishment needs to complete Brexit and use its freedoms.”

 It was originally reported by The Observer that levelling up secretary Michael Gove – who co-led the Vote Leave campaign in 2016 – was in attendance alongside senior members of Sir Keir Starmer’s shadow cabinet, including Labour’s shadow foreign secretary David Lammy.